cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 ### Files to adjust

 Starport creates files that you can and should update.
-For example, when it comes to the default genesis values:
+For example, the default genesis values:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/x/checkers/types/genesis.go#L16-L17]
 func DefaultGenesis() *GenesisState {